JamesOkunlade/docbook-api/README.md

 ## Introduction

 This is a doctors listing and appointment booking API.
-Similar applications to what Docbook is are CureFit, Practo, and Nedmeds.
+Similar applications to what Docbook are CureFit, Practo, and Nedmeds.

 Specification summary: